All the Thoughts Swirling Through Your Head

 But things can never go easy for them, now can they?

 To escape her classmates's smug looks and Kamini's haunted eyes, Roma goes to the gym.
 Every single day.
-She learns every martial art she possibly can, and she takes out all her frustration on the punching bags.
+She learns every martial art she possibly can through library books and observing the trainers, and she takes out all her frustration on the punching bags.

 Because if there's one thing she's learned, it is to be prepared for anything at all.